 Cutting Methods

-Depending on the label’s material thickness, size, chosen printing method, total order volume, and design complexity, different cutting techniques can be applied.
+Depending on the label’s material thickness, size, chosen printing method, total order volume, and design complexity, different cutting methods can be applied.
 Below we take a closer look at the options available for label materials: plotter cutting, laser cutting, and die cutting.

 Plotter Cutting